Our pulmonary rehabilitation working group

 The Taskforce’s pulmonary rehabilitation working group was set up to drive forward recommendations to give everyone who would benefit from pulmonary rehabilitation (PR) access to it.

 In light of COVID-19, we are seeing alternative options to face-to-face PR explored, such as digital services, in order to ensure that people are not exposed to the risk of infection.
+In June 2021, we published our position paper on the future of pulmonary rehabilitation services and made recommendations for improving the delivery of services in the context of COVID-19.

 You can find out more about who chairs the group on our about page.